 You may be facing some unreasonable expectations.
 Whether you’ve created them yourself, or others have helped place that burden on you, it might be time to look critically at how things are going.
 Do you really need to suffer?
 Are you able to organize your work differently, share your responsibilities better?
 Are you putting your co-workers at risk by exposing them to your illness?

 4. “Oh dear!
 Well, there’s nothing I can do about it.
 I think there’s a few good shows on Netflix…” Nailed it.
 You’ve got a healthy attitude towards getting sick, at least according to this tissue box psychologist.
 Good work, now pass me a lozenge.

 Here’s to rosy cheeks and runny noses all around!

 Did you know that getting enough rest and recovery can improve your immunity to illness?
-The Firstbeat Lifestyle Assessment can help you find balance you need to stay healthy!
+Firstbeat Life can help you find the balance you need to stay healthy!

 You might also be interested in

 Employees are companies’ most valuable asset, so their well-being should be priority number one.
 We need to act to change the tune of how Britons work.